 Exploration of ethical issues that arise while conducting biomedical research.
-Examination of ethical issue such as establishing guidelines for ethical research methods, understanding legal requirements for conducing biomedical research, considering subjects' cultural
+Examination of ethical issue such as establishing guidelines for ethical research methods, understanding legal requirements for conducing biomedical research, considering subjects' cultural and/or religious backgrounds, and citing others' work.
+Includes guided practice in moral reasoning and it relates to research.

-Prerequisite: Sophomore Standing Units: 1
+Prerequisite: Sophomore Standing